erf/vis-plug/README.md

 	-- the first parameter is actually a shorthand for the 'url' parameter { url = 'erf/vis-cursors' },

-	-- you can specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { 'erf/vis-test', file = 'init', ref = 'other' },
+	-- specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { 'erf/vis-test', file = 'init', ref = 'other' },

-	-- you can specify a alias to later use to access plugin variables (see example below) { 'erf/vis-highlight', alias = 'hi' },
+	-- specify an alias to later use to access plugin variables (see example below) { 'erf/vis-highlight', alias = 'hi' },

-	-- you can configure a theme by setting 'theme = true' and the theme 'file' will be set on INIT { 'samlwood/vis-gruvbox', theme = true, file = 'gruvbox' }, }
+	-- configure themes by setting 'theme = true'.
+The theme 'file' will be set on INIT { 'samlwood/vis-gruvbox', theme = true, file = 'gruvbox' }, }